Bennett Foddy: Career

 His next game, GIRP (2011), is a rock climbing simulator in which the player presses keyboard keys assigned to rocks on a wall to flex and ascend its surface.
 Wired described the free game as "masochistically difficult", with the effect of making the player's keyboard similar to the physical skill game of Twister, in which the player grips the keyboard like the avatar grips the rock face.
-Like QWOP, both titles have awkward controls that push the player to embody the avatar once the controls are internalised.
-GIRP is designed for players to set their own goals, such as their own maximum height, or once they reach the top, their own fastest score, rather than publicly comparing against an online leaderboard.
+Like QWOP, both titles have awkward controls that push the player to embody the avatar once the controls are internalized.
+GIRP is designed for players to set their own goals, such as their maximum height, or once they reach the top, their own fastest score, rather than publicly comparing against an online leaderboard.

 As New York University expanded its Game Center into Brooklyn in late 2013, Foddy taught his first studio class in game design.
 A colleague highlighted Foddy's expertise on "game feel": his use of in-game physics to create tension.
 Foddy created many other small games, including a 16-player chess deathmatch (Bennett Foddy's Speed Chess, 2013) and a maze of optical illusions (Zebra, 2016).

 Foddy also expressed an interest in games history, particularly the English and European games not widely known in the United States.
 In 2014, his Indiecade presentation linked older, independently developed video games into the historical lineage of indie game development as it was contemporaneously known.
 In 2016, Foddy co-developed Multibowl, a competitive minigame compilation of scenes from 1980s and 1990s video games.
-Similar to the microgames of WarioWare, Foddy presents two-player, 30-second challenge scenarios culled from 230 commercial games, with a point awarded to the player who first completes the scenario's objective.
+Like the microgames of WarioWare, Foddy presents two-player, 30-second challenge scenarios culled from 230 commercial games, with a point awarded to the player who first completes the scenario's objective.
 Foddy was spurred by his interest in video game history and the accessibility of video game emulators.
 He privileged original titles in his selections.
-The game exhibited at XOXO and Fantastic Arcade, and will not receive a public release to avoid legal issues.
+The game was exhibited at XOXO and Fantastic Arcade, and will not receive a public release to avoid legal issues.